dependabot/dependabot-script/README.md

 Also note that the `PROJECT_PATH` variable should be in the format: `organization/project/_git/package-name`.

+### Running dependabot

+There are a few ways of running the script:
+  * interactively with `./update-script.rb`,
+  * non-interactively with `./generic-update-script.rb`,
+  * and non-interactively using Docker.

-### Running `update-script.rb`
+#### Running `update-script.rb` (GitHub only)

-* `bundle exec irb`
+1. `bundle exec irb`
-* Edit the variables at the top of the script you're using, or set the corresponding [environment variables](#environment-variables).
+2. Edit the variables at the top of the script you're using, or set the corresponding [environment variables](#environment-variables).
-* Copy and paste the script into the Ruby session to see how Dependabot works.
+3. Copy and paste the script into the Ruby session to see how Dependabot works.

 If you run into any trouble with the above please create an issue!

+#### Running `generic-update-script.rb`

+1. Configure your shell with the correct [environment variables](#environment-variables).
+2. Execute the script with Bundler:
+    ```shell
+    bundle exec ruby ./generic-update-script.rb
+    ```
 #### Running script with Docker

 If you don't want to setup the machine where the script will be executed, you could run the script within